Connectivity in Random Annulus Graphs and the Geometric Block Model: Omitted Proofs

 Then, Cond 1. requires

 and Cond 2. requires

 By selecting the constants $c^{(t)}_s$ and $c^{t}_d$ involving $E_S$ and $E_D$ suitably, both the conditions are satisfied. \end{proof}

-\section{Omitted proofs}
+\section{Omitted Proofs}

-\begin{proof}[Proof of Corollary \ref{cor:extra}] Consider a node $u$ and assume that the position of $u$ is $0$.
+\begin{proof}Consider a node $u$ and assume that the position of $u$ is $0$.
 Associate a random variable $A_u^i$ for $i \in \{1,2,3,4\}$ which takes the value of $1$ when there does not exist any node $x$ such that

 \begin{enumerate} \item $d(u,x) \in [b\frac{\log n}{n},a\frac{\log n}{n}] \cup [0,c\frac{\log n}{n}] \cup [\frac{-c\log n}{n},\frac{-c/2\log n}{n}]\} \text{ for } i=1$ \item $d(u,x) \in [b\frac{\log n}{n},a\frac{\log n}{n}] \cup [0,c\frac{\log n}{n}] \cup [\frac{b-c/2\log n}{n},\frac{(a-c)\log n}{n}]\} \text{ for } i=2$ \item $d(u,x) \in [-a\frac{\log n}{n},-b\frac{\log n}{n}] \cup [-c\frac{\log n}{n},0] \cup [\frac{c/2\log n}{n},\frac{c\log n}{n}]\} \text{ for } i=3$ \item $d(u,x) \in [-a\frac{\log n}{n},-b\frac{\log n}{n}] \cup [-c\frac{\log n}{n},0] \cup [\frac{(c-a)\log n}{n},\frac{(c/2-b)\log n}{n}]\} \text{ for } i=4$ \end{enumerate}